 Go-getter.
 Organizer.
 COLLABORATOR.

-Currently President & CEO of Leg Up Farm, Able-Services and Leg Up Farmers Market, Louis J. Castriota, Jr., began with a desire to help children with special needs.
+Currently Founder and Chairperson of the Board of Leg Up Farm, Able-Services and Leg Up Farmers Market, and Founder of Adult Care Enterprises and Happy Helpers.
+Author of Leg Up The Courage to Dream: One father’s 13-year journey to transform the lives of thousands of children.
+Louis J. Castriota, Jr., began with a desire to help children with special needs.
 This vision grew when his daughter Brooke was diagnosed with a condition that causes cognitive and motor function delays.
 Discovering huge gaps in the availability and affordability of services that could help children like Brooke, “Louie” Castriota undertook a 13-year journey that would culminate in the ribbon-cutting ceremony, in 2010, of Leg Up Farm in Mt.
 Wolf, Pennsylvania.
-This involved raising more than $10 million in funding through private contributions, public fundraisers, loans and grants.
+This involved raising more than $20 million in funding through private contributions, public fundraisers, loans and grants.

 Castriota is a popular speaker on vision casting; leadership; customer service; collaboration and implementation; inspiring and managing volunteerism; and diversity.
-Before starting Leg Up Farm, Castriota held media and sales management positions in Washington, DC, Baltimore, and Harrisburg.
+Before founding five non-profit and for-profit entities, Castriota held media and sales management positions in Washington, DC, Baltimore, and Harrisburg.
 He previously served as Director of Sales at Comcast Spotlight, as General and National Sales Manager at WBFF FOX 45, and as Local Sales Manager at WLYH UPN 15.
-Castriota began his career at WPMT FOX 43 in 1989.

-Louie Castriota has been the recipient of many honors, including awards for National Comcast Spotlight Hero and Non-profit Innovation in Management Operations.
+Louie Castriota has been the recipient of many honors, including becoming a graduate of the esteemed Goldman Sachs 10,000 Small Businesses Program, as well as receiving the Rite Aid Foundation's KidChamp Award, the National Comcast Spotlight Hero Award and the Non-profit Innovation in Management Operations Award.
 He was named a York Federal Fellow in Nonprofit Community Leadership and led Leg Up Farm’s successful Silver LEED Certification.
-Castriota is a guest lecturer at York College.
-Over the past several decades, he has served on various boards and in coaching positions in his community.
-Since Leg Up Farm opened, Castriota has become involved in mentoring nonprofit leaders in the area.
+Castriota is often a guest lecturer at Schools and Colleges.
+Over the past several decades, he has served on various boards in his community.
+Since Leg Up Farm opened, Castriota has become involved in mentoring nonprofit leaders.

 Awards and Community Involvement